muschellij2/nsrr/README.md

 `nsrr` function also has the argument `token` to pass through if you do not wish to set it.

-To determmine if you are authenticated, you can use:
+To determine if you are authenticated, you can use:

 ``` r
 library(nsrr)